njnguyen/NLP-Capstone/README.md

 `python train_test_split.py input.txt 0.7 0.2`

 ### Dataset repository
-When you check each configs file, there are some paths to the training dataset and development dataset, you can keep or change those paths.
+When you check each configs file, there are some paths to the training dataset and development dataset.
+You can keep or change those paths.
 If you choose to keep those paths, you need to create those directories manually and put the dataset file into those directories.

 ## Tokenizer and Embeddings
 ### Vocabulary